okonomichiyaki/supercat/000-SUPERCAT.md

 - Apply the above advantages even if the bot is ahead in power.
 - The bot with the most power starts every chapter with initiative.

+<#ifdef campaign>
 ## Grievances (Optional but recommended)

+This should be considered an optional but recommended rule.
+It will add a little bit of extra friction for the solo player as well as some texture to the negotiation mini game.

-Each bot has a grievance counter matching the colors of all other bots and players.
+Each bot will have a grievance counter matching the colors of all other bots and players.
 For instance, in a game with 1 player and 3 bots, a bot using the red pieces will track grievances in white, blue, and yellow.
 At the beginning of the game, the value of these is all zero.

 Certain actions taken against a bot, by a player or other bot, will result in a grievance.
 The target of the action will gain one or more grievance matching the source.
 Each of the following results in a the target gaining one grievance: